AlSch092/UltimateAntiCheat/README.md

 - Basic window title & class name checks for commonly used attack tools such as Cheat Engine

 ## Enabling/Disabling Networking:
 Networking support has been added to the project; the server can be found in the `Server` folder as its own solution.
 Using networking is optional, and can be turned on/off through the variable `bool serverAvailable` in the file `API/API.hpp`.
 If you choose to use networking, please follow the instructions in the README.md file of the server.

+## Windows version targeting:

+The preprocessor definition `_WIN32_WINNT=0x...` can be used to target different versions of Windows.
+For example, using 0x0A00 will target Windows 10 and above, and 0x0601 will target Windows 7 and above.
+Certain features might only work on newer Windows versions and are excluded from compilation based on this value.